 As always at Six Senses, we appreciated some of the simplest of things.
-Among them were our personalised wooden tags attached to the bicycles parked in front of the villa—and barefoot-cycling around the island was the best thing, especially in the morning when the air smelled of fresh mist and the light seemed the brightest.
+Among them were our personalized wooden tags attached to the bicycles parked in front of the villa—and barefoot-cycling around the island was the best thing, especially in the morning when the air smelled of fresh mist and the light seemed the brightest.

 For all senses

-Speaking of the mornings—breakfasts were fantastic, with a bountiful buffet selection at the Longitude restaurant, which is an open air, two storey dining space set over the water.
+Speaking of the mornings—breakfasts were fantastic, with a bountiful buffet selection at the Longitude restaurant, which is open-air, two-story dining space set over the water.
 There are three other restaurants on the island, to which fresh vegetables and spices are supplied from the immaculately maintained organic garden, while local fishermen provide sea catch.

 Overlooking the beach and located directly above the garden is The Leaf restaurant, which has a hanging bridge, made of planks of wood and ropes, leading to its entrance—true to the Six Senses style.
 The Leaf is a great place for a romantic dinner.
 Lunchtime hangouts include Chill and the Sip Sip, adjacent to the swimming pool, with sunken bar and seating, where we would pop in for fantastic homemade pizzas or some drinks.
 There is also the sweet department, which we could never resist.
-The Ice & Chocolate parlour serves home-made chocolate and 40+ flavours of ice cream and sorbets.
+The Ice & Chocolate parlor serves home-made chocolate and 40+ flavors of ice cream and sorbets.

-For another kind of pampering, there is the award-winning spa.
+For another kind of pampering, there is an award-winning spa.
 The treatment rooms are housed in stunning spherical wicker nests, merged with the island’s greenery.
-With classic massages, sauna, yoga and personal training programs, as well as the fully equipped gym, the spa delivers on the promise of the ultimate relaxation experience.
+With classic massages, sauna, yoga, and personal training programs, as well as the fully equipped gym, the spa delivers on the promise of the ultimate relaxation experience.

 Then, of course, there is the sea, the beach, and the simple beauty of a tropical island.
 After a day filled with swimming, sunbathing, and all other attractions, just about all we needed to round off another perfect day in the Maldives were sundowners at the Chill Bar, sipped to the sounds of the sea… and some chillout tunes.